FramedYannick/Thesis-Source-Code/Readme.md

 The closer the value is to 1.0; the better the match.
 1.0 means an identical match of the sacharide.
 Please keep in mind that this is a calculated value; and errors might occur during integration.
 Always use the Chunk plot to double check the curves; to ensure the correctness of your results.
+Always check the clustering to see if other monosaccharides could be a sollution as well!

 ## Authors